 REWARD AND SUPPORT PACKAGE

-Competitive salary on the professional scale and support package will be negotiated.
+Competitive salary and support package will be negotiated.

 We are building the university of the future.
 We are doing this through empowering and creating opportunity for all our students and staff so as they may learn, discover and enrich society locally, nationally and internationally.
 Our success is demonstrated by many accolades, including a TEF Gold Award, The Guardian University of the Year for 2019, The Times and The Sunday Times Modern University of the Year in 2018 and the THE University of the Year for 2017, not to mention a top-20 position in The Guardian League Table for the past two years.